 The Piracy Report covers acts of piracy (in international waters), armed robbery of ships (in territorial waters) and maritime terrorism.
 Related maritime crimes such as incidents against fishing boats and tugboats are also incorporated in the report and the underlying reasons for incidents are investigated in order create a more complete picture for domain awareness.
-Below, incidents for July 2017.
+Below, incidents for August 2017.

-JULY 2017: PIRACY REPORT
+AUGUST 2017: PIRACY REPORT

 Independent Global Incident Analysis

 As the economic and political crisis in Venezuela intensifies, predatory crimes are also on the rise.
 These crimes extend to the maritime domain where there has been an increase in attacks against fishermen in waters off Puerto la Cruz, the State of Sucre and Lake Maracaibo in recent years.
 The attack and killing of six fishermen on Lake Maracaibo in August 2017 is only one of the few attacks that were reported in the press.

 It is estimated that around 4000 fishermen fish on Lake Maracaibo.
 Armed gangs such as "Los Hedionditos", “Los Santarroseros”, “Los Chompiras” and “El Nino Troconis” fill fishermen with fear as they attack fishing boats under darkness.

 These gangs, comprising of former fishermen, approach in barges or motorboats.
 They are masked and are armed with firearms or knives.
 They approach without any lights.
 They steal boats, engines, nets, cell phones and generators.
 Men posing as fishermen gather intelligence for the gangs.

 The attackers set the boats with fishermen adrift and throw them in the water at times- leaving them to drown.
 Attacks are often violent.
 Cases were reported where fishermen were shot in the head.